NoHatCoder/DOM_Maker/README.md

 Version 0.8 removes IE 8 support.
 The `globalScope` function is removed, and the library now defaults to populate the global scope with upper case dom creation functions.
 The library may now be configured to generate error message DOM elements instead of throwing upon invalid input.

 #### License
 The library and the guide have a 2-clause BSD license.
-The JavaScript frameworks included in this package are not covered by this license.
-They have their own respective licenses provided by the respective rights holders.